-It is the most significant overhaul of divorce law in the last fifty years.
-Divorcing couples will...
+In the most significant overhaul of divorce law in the last fifty years, divorcing couples will no...

 “I was very happy with Gemma Burden.
 She was very clear and to the point.
 Gemma Burden was very good at staying neutral.
 This must be very hard sometimes.
 She is very professional and is very good at explaining all points in mediation.
 I would recommend Laceys Mediation to all.
 I would give Gemma Burden top marks in all aspects of mediation and she has my thanks.”